Browser hijacking: Search-daily.com

 Search-daily.com is a hijacker that may be downloaded by the Zlob trojan.
 It redirects the user's searches to pornography sites.
 It is also known to slow down computer performance.

 Snap.do

-Snap.do (Smartbar developed by Resoft) is potential malware, categorized as a browser hijacker and spyware, that causes Internet browsers to redirect to the snap.do search engine.
-Snap.Do can be manually downloaded from the Resoft website, though many users are entrapped by their unethical terms.
+Snap.do (Smartbar developed by Resoft) is potential malware, categorized as a browser hijacker and spyware, that causes web browsers to redirect to the snap.do search engine.
+Snap.Do can be manually downloaded from the Resoft website, though most users are entrapped due to it being bundled with other software and installed unintentionally.
 It affects Windows and can be removed through the Add/Remove program menu.
 Snap.Do also can download many malicious toolbars, add-ons, and plug-ins like DVDVideoSoftTB, General Crawler, and Save Valet.

-General Crawler, installed by Snap.do, has been known to use a backdoor process because it re-installs and re-enables itself every time an affected user removes it through their browser(s).
+General Crawler, installed by Snap.do, has been known to use a backdoor process to re-install and re-enable itself every time an affected user removes it through their browser(s) or through Windows' built-in uninstaller.

 Snap.do will disable the option to change your homepage and default search engine.

 Resoft will track the following information: